jiteshvaidya/tradestore/README.md

 # tradestore using#

-# Kafka for messagin
+# Kafka for Messaging
-# Postgres as RDBMS
+# Postgresql as relational data store
-# Mongod as the no sql db
+# Mongodb as the no sql data store
 # Quartz for scheduling jobs